Kremenchuk Mykhailo Ostrohradskyi National University: History

-In 2001 the university won in the nomination «The University of the Twenty-first Century» and was rewarded the golden medal from European Committee for Non-governmental Organizations.
-Later in 2001 it became a prize winner of the International Academic Ranking of Popularity and Quality «Golden Fortune» in the nomination «The Quality of the Third Millennium» and got the Certificate and the silver medal.
-In January 2002 KSPU won the nomination «Education» in the «Top-100 Organisations of Ukraine» ranking.
+In 2001 the university won in the nomination "The University of the Twenty-first Century" and was rewarded the golden medal from European Committee for Non-governmental Organizations.
+Later in 2001 it became a prize winner of the International Academic Ranking of Popularity and Quality "Golden Fortune" in the nomination "The Quality of the Third Millennium" and got the Certificate and the silver medal.
+In January 2002 KSPU won the nomination "Education" in the "Top-100 Organisations of Ukraine" ranking.

-According to the «Higher Education» Law of Ukraine in November 2002 the election of a new rector took place.
+According to the "Higher Education" Law of Ukraine in November 2002 the election of a new rector took place.
 Among several candidates the university personnel by a majority of votes elected Mykhaylo Vasylyovych Zagirnyak — Honoured Scientist of Ukraine, Doctor of Sciences, Professor, Holder of the Order of Merit of III degree, Master of Sports.

-On 21 April 2006 the State Accreditation Commission reviewed all the submitted documents and expert opinions, taking into account the university's high standards and rapid development, the Kremenchug State Polytechnic University was awarded the accreditation level IV.
-That was an outstanding achievement not only for Kremenchug State Polytechnic University, but for the whole Poltava region.
+On 21 April 2006 the State Accreditation Commission reviewed all the submitted documents and expert opinions, taking into account the university's high standards and rapid development, the Kremenchuk State Polytechnic University was awarded the accreditation level IV.
+That was an outstanding achievement not only for Kremenchuk State Polytechnic University, but for the whole Poltava region.
 The university was awarded the new, higher status that allowed students to receive a master's degree under the state demand and on a wide range of professional subjects.
 Such a big day came not only because of the KSPU team efforts, but due to the work of the whole city; in the past the local authorities and Kremenchuk enterprises had supported the creation of the institution of higher education.

 According to the Cabinet of Ministers of Ukraine order no. 92-p of 7 March 2007, Kremenchuk State Polytechnic University was named after Mykhailo Ostrohradskyi.

 In August 2009 the university became the first classical university in Poltava region.
-Previously having a word «polytechnic» in its name, the university was asserted as an industry-specific institution of higher education.
+Previously having a word "polytechnic" in its name, the university was asserted as an industry-specific institution of higher education.
 According to the Cabinet of Ministers of Ukraine order (no. 910-p of 5 August 2009) it received the status of classical university (Kremenchuk State University, named after Mykhailo Ostrohradskyi).

 On 21 August 2010, by the decree no. 863/2010 of the President of Ukraine Kremenchuk State University, named after Mykhailo Ostrohradskyi was given the national status.

 In 2011 the university proved the highest accreditation level IV.
-In 2015 Kremenchuk Mykhailo Ostrohradskyi National University celebrated the 95th anniversary of the higher education in Kremenchuk.
+In 2020 Kremenchuk Mykhailo Ostrohradskyi National University celebrated the 100th anniversary of the higher education in Kremenchuk.